badamiec3/readMeFile/README.md

 * Improving the aesthetical appearance of the front-end further is also on the agenda for future improvements using Bootstrap.
 * A section could be added along the top of the page allowing the user to customise and personalise their profile picture and personal details.

-The are a few known bugs which have occured during the development stages, and might occur for the user:
-* A small grey pixel appears on the colour inputs.
-The cause of this is unknown, and its presence does not detrimentally affect the functionality of the application.
-* Very rarely the update button has been observed to update the database but not the user display.
-This is usually fixed immediately by reloading the page.

 ## Author
 Basia Adamiec